Bouinbi/infoget/README.md

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install InfoGet .

-- Go to Folder Infogit ( . is in the command )
+- Go to  Infoget Folder and run ( . is in the command )

 ```bash
 sudo pip3 install -e .